-The drives in the datacenter come from 4 manufacturers.
+The drives in the data center come from four manufacturers.
 The following chart shows the cumulative hard drive failure rates by manufacturer for all drives:

 The chart on the left is the total number of drives and the chart on the right is the total number of drive hours for all the data drives by each manufacturer.
 Notice there are more Seagate drives but the HGST drives have more hours.
 The HGST drives are older, as such they have more drives hours, but most of our recent drive purchases have been Seagate drives.
 Case in point, nearly all of the 16,000+ drives purchased in 2015 have been Seagate drives.
 Of the Seagate drives purchased in 2015, over 85% were 4TB Seagate drives.

 We removed the last of our 1TB drives during Q4 and ended the quarter with zero installed.
 This was done to increase the amount of storage in a 1TB filled Storage Pod as we replaced the 1TB drives with 4TB drives (and sometimes 6TB drives).
 Now, in the same Storage Pod, we get four times as much data.
 The 1TB Western Digital drives performed well with many of the drives exceeding six years in service and a handful reaching seven years before we replaced them.
 The cumulative annual failure rate was 5.74% in our environment, a solid performance.